Teen Girls And Their Moms Get Candid About Phones And Social Media

 FOMO and haters :

 Both girls are aware that navigating social dynamics online can bring on bad moods.
 Yassiry has over 1,000 followers on Instagram, but some of them, she says, are mean girls.
 "Like, 'oh, she dressed like this.'
 'Oh she's ugly.'
 And the stuff they say is unrealistic.
 Like, it's not factual.
-So they're haters and I don't like haters."
+So they're haters.
+And I don't like haters."

 Bella, meanwhile, has suffered FOMO, or Fear of Missing Out: the hurt feelings that might happen on a Friday night when she is home for family dinner, but checks her feed to see people posting videos from parties. " It actually will really take down my mood."